Latest News

 To repossess the motorhome the finance company will arrange for a bailiff to retrieve the vehicle.
 The repossessed motorhome will then be sent to auction as quickly as possible to recoup as much of the money as they can.

-It’s worth noting that most repossessed motorhomes are sold on at specialist auctions that are only open to those in the motor trade.
+It’s worth noting that most repossessed motorhomes are sold on at specialist auctions that are only open to those in the motorhome auction trade.
 So, in many cases, there's no direct way for the public to buy a repossessed motorhome.
 But that’s not the end of the story.

 HOW TO BUY A REPOSSESSED MOTORHOME – 10 TOP TIPS